 Final Thought

-For more in-depth information on how blockchain is influencing healthcare, refer to this comprehensive overview from Johns Hopkins University.
+For more in-depth information on how it influences healthcare, refer to this comprehensive overview from Johns Hopkins University, particularly regarding the role of cryptocurrencies in health data management.